harshitafk/Design-Patterns-Java/design-pattern-demo/bin/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 }
 ```

-## Deep In Builder Design Patter :)
+## Deep In Builder Design Pattern :)
 Suppose in Student Constructor we have priority in passing parameter values for example in order [ id, name, major, mobile number ]
 If this arrangement disappears you will not be able to create an Object from Class Student.
 so we need to answer to this situation the answer is Step Builder,
 but how we can implement this answer. keep reading :)

-## Step Builder Design Patter :
+## Step Builder Design Pattern :
 to apply this idea you need
 - A number of interfaces with the same number of Require variables so in
   Our example Student class we need 4 interfaces and in addition,
   we need one more interface for Build Method and optional variables.
-- Class is implemented all the above interfaces we need captions this ‘Steps’
+- Class is implemented all the above interfaces we need captions this â€˜Stepsâ€™

 ## The explanation for Usage StudentStepBuilder:
 When we need to use this approach of builder you need to show in first time only id set method and if the user fil it,